-Contributed by: Junichi Ikeda, Takayuki Fujii, Masashi Chusho and Satoyuki Nakano, Nagashima Ohno & Tsunematsu
+Contributed by: Junichi Ikeda, Takayuki Fujii, Satoyuki Nakano and Tomoaki Kitaguchi, Nagashima Ohno & Tsunematsu

-Nagashima Ohno & Tsunematsu is the first integrated full-service law firm in Japan, and is one of the foremost providers of international and commercial legal services based in Tokyo.
+Nagashima Ohno & Tsunematsu is the first integrated full-service law firm in Japan and one of the foremost providers of international and commercial legal services based in Tokyo.
 The firm's overseas network includes offices in New York, Singapore, Bangkok, Ho Chi Minh City, Hanoi and Shanghai; associated local law firms in Jakarta and Beijing, where its lawyers are on site; and collaborative relationships with prominent local law firms throughout Asia and the rest of the world.
-The firm has extensive corporate and litigation capabilities spanning key commercial areas such as antitrust, intellectual property, product liability and safety, labour, and taxation, and is known for path-breaking domestic and cross-border risk management/ corporate governance cases and large-scale corporate reorganisations.
-The approximately 550 lawyers of the firm, including over 40 experienced foreign attorneys from various jurisdictions, work together in customised teams to provide clients with the expertise and experience specifically tailored to each client matter.
+The firm has extensive corporate and litigation capabilities spanning key commercial areas such as antitrust, intellectual property, product liability and safety, labour and taxation, and is known for path-breaking domestic and cross-border risk management/ corporate governance cases and large-scale corporate reorganisations.
+The approximately 640 lawyers of the firm, including over 50 experienced foreign attorneys from various jurisdictions, work together in customised teams to provide clients with expertise and experience specifically tailored to each client matter.